 We are especially interested in measuring intelligence by the difficulty of building a machine which exhibits that level of intelligence.
 We will not use a formal unit to measure this distance, but are interested in comparing the range between humans to distances between other milestones, such as that between a mouse and a human, or a rock and a mouse.

 It is sometimes argued that humans occupy a very narrow band in the spectrum of cognitive performance.
 For instance, Eliezer Yudkowsky defends this rough schemata1—

 Such arguments sometimes go further, to suggest that AI development effort needed to traverse the distance from the ‘village idiot’ to Einstein is also small, and so given that it seems so large to us, AI progress at around human level will seem very fast.

-Even the landscape of performance is not as easy to judge as it might seem, as there are many cognitive tasks and dimensions of cognitive ability, and no good global metric for comparison across different organisms.
+The landscape of performance is not easy to parameterize well, as there are many cognitive tasks and dimensions of cognitive ability, and no good global metric for comparison across different organisms.
 Nonetheless, we offer several pieces of evidence to suggest that the human range is substantial, relative to the space below it.
 We do not approach the topic here of how far above human level the space of possible intelligence reaches.

 Low human performance on specific tasks